Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Answer:

-For the purposes of veset, there IS a difference between the night onah (sunset to sunrise) and the day onah (sunrise to sunset).
-However, what you saw on Saturday night is questionable for a number of reasons and therefore does not factor into the calculation of when next month's period is expected.
-Next month, the days of perishah (separation when you anticipate your period) are calculated from the definite time of bleeding, that is, Sunday daytime.
+For the purposes of veset calculations there IS a difference between the night onah (sunset to sunrise) and the day onah (sunrise to sunset).
+However, what you saw on Saturday night does not factor into your veset calculations, since it is the beginning of the menstrual flow which marks the onah, which for you was Sunday daytime.

 Users of Internet filtering services: This site discusses sensitive subjects that some services filter without visual indication.
 A page that appears 100% complete might actually be missing critical Jewish-law or medical information.
 To ensure that you view the pages accurately, ask the filtering service to whitelist all pages under yoatzot.org.